JacobHearst/mp-crawl/README.md

 API.
 The ultimate goal of this project is to allow 3rd party developers to provide supplementary services for Mountain Project users.

 ## Prerequisites
-- Python 3.x
+- Python 3.7
-- A MongoDB database
+- A MySql database

 ## Installation
   1. Clone the repository